wordswords/dotfiles/notes/TESTING.md

 * Regression testing is checking that there are no 'regressions' e.g. problems that occurred before, reappearing.
 It also checks that the previous functionality of a system is maintained.
 * It is a key area for automated testing using UI and integration tests, because there are simply too many features in a typical product to manually test them all whenever a new feature is implemented, and it can slow down the entire release process, especially for features that touch a lot of different areas of the system.
-* When manually regression testing, it helps to know what areas a new feature might touch in terms of what areas to concentrate your manual regression testingtime on, but really with several features in a release, you will have no idea what combinations of interactions will cause which bugs, so it is much better than, instead of presuming, to have a comprehensive set of regressions that checkeverything possible.
+* When manually regression testing, it helps to know what areas a new feature might touch in terms of what areas to concentrate your manual regression testing time on, but really with several features in a release, you will have no idea what combinations of interactions will cause which bugs, so it is much better than, instead of presuming, to have a comprehensive set of regressions that check everything possible.

 ### Exploratory Testing